Diophantine problems in solvable groups: Introduction

-Systems of equations and their decidability have also been widely studied in other structures such as finitely generated groups.
-Within the class of solvable groups, Romankov \cite{Romankov_free_metabelian, Romankov_eqns_2} first showed that the Diophantine problem is undecidable in any free metabelian group and in any free nilpotent group of class at least $9$, both of countable rank (he actually proved that \emph{single} equations are undecidable in these groups).
-Variations and improvements of this result were obtained subsequently \cite{Burke, Durnev, Truss}, until the recent work of Duchin, Liang and Shapiro \cite{Duchin}, where it was shown that $\mc{D}(N)$ is undecidable in any f.g.\ nonabelian free nilpotent group $N$.
-See \cite{Romankov_survey} for a survey of these and more results.
-Stepping outside the realm of systems of equations, Noskov \cite{Noskov} showed that the first-order theory of any finitely generated non-virtually abelian solvable group is undecidable.
-On the other hand, Ershov \cite{Ershov} proved that a f.g.\ virtually abelian group has decidable such theory.
-The papers \cite{Rom_eqn} and \cite{Chapuis} contain results of a similar flavour to the ones presented in this paper: decidability of the universal theory of a free nilpotent group or a free solvable group of class at least 3 implies decidability of the Diophantine problem in the rational numbers $\mbb Q$, a major open problem.
+The first results on the proper Diophantine problem in groups are due to Romankov.
+He showed in \cite{Romankov_free_metabelian, Romankov_eqns_2} that the Diophantine problem is undecidable in any non-abelian free metabelian group and in any non-abelian free nilpotent group of nilpotency class at least $9$.
+Variations and improvements of these results were obtained subsequently in \cite{Burke, Durnev, Truss}.
+Recent work of Duchin, Liang and Shapiro \cite{Duchin} shows that $\mc{D}(N)$ is undecidable in any finitely generated nonabelian free nilpotent group $N$.
+We refer to a survey \cite{Romankov_survey} for these and more results on equations in groups.
+Stepping outside of the realm of systems of equations, Noskov showed in \cite{Noskov}, following the work of Malcev \cite{Malcev_correspondence}, Ershov \cite{Ershov} and Romanovskii \cite{romanovskii}, that the first-order theory of any finitely generated non-virtually abelian solvable group is undecidable.
+Note, that much earlier Ershov \cite{Ershov} proved that any virtually abelian group has decidable elementary theory.
+The papers \cite{Rom_eqn} and \cite{Chapuis} contain results of a similar flavour to the ones of this paper: decidability of the universal theory of a free nilpotent group or a free solvable group of class at least 3 implies decidability of the Diophantine problem in the field of rational numbers $\mbb Q$, a major open problem.